eproxus/focus_last_tab/README.md

 Installation
 ------------

+Install via [Package Control][1] to automatically keep up to date with new versions.

-Clone this repository into your `Packages` folder (Sublime Text 3 on OS X):
+To install manually, clone this repository into your `Packages` folder (e.g.
+Sublime Text 3 on OS X):

 ```sh
 cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages